maik97/peak-shaver/docs/getting_started.rst

 Installation and Dependencies
 *****************************

-You can download the zip file from the `github repository <https://github.com/maik97/peak-shaver>`_ (alternatively just clone the project to your own github) or run this command if you have `git <https://git-scm.com/downloads>`_ installed.
+You can download the zip file from the `github repository <https://github.com/maik97/peak-shaver>`_ (alternatively just clone the project to your own github) or run the command below if you have `git <https://git-scm.com/downloads>`_ installed.
+Since we want to encourage improvements of the project there won't be a pip available.

 .. code-block:: console